ArduPilot/ardupilot_wiki/common/source/docs/common-kde-can-escs.rst

     :target: ../_images/kde-can-esc-cube.jpg
     :width: 400px

 - ESCs should be daisy chained together using the KDECAN Wire Kit.
-One 4-pin CAN cable should be connected to the flight controller's CAN port.
+One 4-pin CAN cable should be connected to the autopilot's CAN port.
 The CAN terminator (the 4-pin connector with a black loop) should be connected to the last ESC in the chain

 .. warning::